MillenniumDB/benchmark/README.md

 #### Import for leapfrog version

-This step is necessary only if you want to use the leapfrog jena implementation, you can skip this otherwise.
+This step is necessary only if you want to use the Leapfrog Jena implementation, you can skip this otherwise.

 Edit the text file `bin/tdbloader2index` and search for the lines: